 Eligibility.
 Persons eligible to receive awards under the 2021 Plan include officers or employees of the Company or any of its subsidiaries, directors of the Company, and certain consultants and advisors to the Company or any of its subsidiaries.
-As of April 13, 2022, the Company and its subsidiaries had approximately 5,800 employees (including all of the Company's named executive officers), and six members of our Board of Directors who are not employed by the Company or any of its subsidiaries ("non-management directors"), all of which are considered eligible under the 2021 Plan.
-As of April 13, 2022, the Company and its subsidiaries had approximately 90 consultants and advisors who were also considered eligible under the 2021 Plan.
-In 2021, 109 employees and all non-management directors received awards under the 2021 Plan.
+As of April 11, 2023, the Company and its subsidiaries had approximately 4,900 employees (including all of the Company's named executive officers), and six members of our Board of Directors who are not employed by the Company or any of its subsidiaries ("non-management directors"), all of which are considered eligible under the 2021 Plan.
+As of April 11, 2023, the Company and its subsidiaries had approximately 5 consultants and advisors who were also considered eligible under the 2021 Plan.
+In 2022, 111 employees and all non-management directors received awards under the 2021 Plan.

 Existing Aggregate Share Limit.
-Before giving effect to the proposed 2021 Plan Amendment, the maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2021 Plan equals the sum of the following (such total number of shares, the "Share Limit"):
+Before giving effect to the proposed 2021 Plan Amendment, the maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2021 Plan, as amended equals the sum of the following (such total number of shares, the "Share Limit"):

-- 490,000 shares, plus - the number of shares available for additional award grant purposes under the 2017 Plan as of May 25, 2021, the date our shareholders approved the 2021 Plan (the "Stockholder Approval Date"), plus - the number of any shares subject to restricted stock and restricted stock unit awards granted under the Legacy Plans that are outstanding and unvested as of the Stockholder Approval Date which are forfeited, terminated, cancelled, or otherwise reacquired after the Stockholder Approval Date without having become vested (with any such shares taken into account based on the premium share-counting rule discussed below for full-value awards).
+- 640,000 shares, plus - the number of shares available for additional award grant purposes under the 2017 Plan as of May 25, 2022, the date our shareholders approved the Amendment No. 1 to the 2021 Plan (the "Stockholder Approval Date"), plus - the number of any shares subject to restricted stock and restricted stock unit awards granted under the Legacy Plans that are outstanding and unvested as of the Stockholder Approval Date which are forfeited, terminated, cancelled, or otherwise reacquired after the Stockholder Approval Date without having become vested (with any such shares taken into account based on the premium share-counting rule discussed below for fullvalue awards).

-As of the April 13, 2022, approximately 320,507 shares were subject to potential forfeit under restricted stock and restricted stock unit awards then outstanding under the Legacy Plans before taking into account the premium share-counting rule discussed below.
+As of April 11, 2023, approximately 159,724 shares were subject to potential forfeit under restricted stock and restricted stock unit awards then outstanding under the Legacy Plans before taking into account the premium share-counting rule discussed below.